 If Windows Search is unresponsive or the search results don't appear as expected, try any of the following solutions in this article.

 If you're running Windows 10 May 2019 Update (version 1903) or later versions and Windows can detect a problem, we'll run the Search troubleshooter automatically.
 This troubleshooter will reset Windows Search back to the default experience.
 View your troubleshooter history under Settings > Update & Security > Troubleshoot > View History.
 Follow the steps below if your issue is still not resolved.

 Original product version: Windows 10 - all editions

 Check for updates

-Windows 10 lets you choose when and how to get the latest updates to help keep your device running smoothly and securely.
+Windows 10 lets you choose when and how to get the latest updates to keep your device running smoothly and securely.
 To manage your options and see any available updates, select the Start button, and then go to Settings > Update & Security > Windows Update > Check for updates.
-Install any available updates, and then restart your computer if the updates require this.
+Install any available updates, and then restart your computer if the updates require it.

 For more information, see Update Windows 10.

 Run the Search and Indexing troubleshooter

 Your PC automatically indexes content to deliver faster search results.
 Learn more about Search indexing in Windows 10.